jonathansick/preprint/README.rst

 About
 =====

-`Preprint is developed on Github <https://github.com/jonathansick/preprint>`_.
+`Preprint is developed on GitHub <https://github.com/jonathansick/preprint>`_.
 Contributions and suggestions are welcome.

 Copyright 2014 Jonathan Sick, @jonathansick